rhenium/twitter-event-stream/README.txt

 ~~~~~~~~~~~~~

  - You have to gain access to (the premium version of) the Account Activity
+   API, and create a "dev environment".
+The "dev environment name", the base
+   url where twitter-event-stream is deployed, the whitelisted consumer key,
-   API.
-A whitelisted consumer key and the consumer secret are specified by
+   and the consumer secret are specified by environment variables.

+     TWITTER_EVENT_STREAM_BASE_URL=<base url>
-   environment variables.
+     TWITTER_EVENT_STREAM_ENV_NAME=<dev environment name>
      TWITTER_EVENT_STREAM_CONSUMER_KEY=<consumer key>
      TWITTER_EVENT_STREAM_CONSUMER_SECRET=<consumer secret>

+   WARNING: twitter-event-stream assumes your dev environment allows only one
+   webhook URL (which is the case for sandbox (free) plan) and removes all the
+   existing webhook URL(s) on startup.

+   NOTE: Subscription are limited to a maximum of 15 users per application in
+   the sandbox plan.
+Because there is no way to clear subscriptions without
+   having the access token of every subscribing user, it is not possible for
+   twitter-event-stream to do that.
+It may be necessary to re-create the dev
+   environment manually on developer.twitter.com after removing and adding
+   another user to twitter-event-stream.

  - Credentials used for fetching home_timeline are stored in environment
    variables named `TWITTER_EVENT_STREAM_USER_<tag>`. `<tag>` may be any